Self Talk: A Thank You Letter To Myself

 Tuning In to your Self-Talk

 To start shifting your mindset you first need to become aware of your negative self-talk.
 Ask yourself ‘what is self talk?’ and really begin to understand the language that you are using on yourself.
 This exercise is so beneficial, because our negative self-talk becomes so common place that we don’t even know we are doing it.
 It becomes the only voice we know and, sadly, because of this it becomes the only voice we trust to be true.
+How can we empower those positive self talk examples in our lives if we are focused on the negative?

 The voice in our heads has something to say about everything, from the way we perform at work to the way we look in our clothes.
 We need to shift this as a matter of urgency because it is shaping the world that we live in.
 When you give yourself the love that you are not getting from outside sources you begin to realize that self-love is all that you really need.
 But, first it has to be strengthened.
 Have a real good think about whether this is something you are doing to yourself on the daily.
 Once you recognize the pattern you can begin to make changes.